History of antisemitism in the United States: Late twentieth century

-The Nixon White House tapes released during the Watergate scandal reveal that President Richard Nixon made numerous anti-Semitic remarks during his presidency.
+The Nixon White House tapes released during the Watergate scandal reveal that President Richard Nixon made numerous antisemitic remarks during his presidency.
 For example, he repeatedly referred to National Security Advisor Henry Kissinger as "Jew boy", and blamed the anti-Vietnam War movement and leaking of the Pentagon Papers on Jews.

 Antisemitic violence in this era includes the 1977 shootings at Brith Sholom Kneseth Israel synagogue in St. Louis, Missouri, the 1984 murder of Alan Berg, the 1985 Goldmark murders, and the 1986 murder of Neal Rosenblum.

 African-American community

-In 1984, civil rights leader Jessie Jackson speaking to Washington Post reporter Milton Coleman referred to Jews as "Hymies" and New York City as "Hymietown."
+In 1984, civil rights leader Jesse Jackson speaking to Washington Post reporter Milton Coleman referred to Jews as "Hymies" and New York City as "Hymietown."
 He later apologized.

 During the Crown Heights riot, marchers proceeded carrying antisemitic signs and an Israeli flag was burned.
 Ultimately, Black and Jewish leaders developed an outreach program between their communities to help calm and possibly improve racial relations in Crown Heights over the next decade.

 According to Anti-Defamation League surveys begun in 1964, African Americans are significantly more likely than white Americans to hold antisemitic beliefs, although there is a strong correlation between education level and the rejection of antisemitic stereotypes for all races.
 However, Black Americans of all education levels are nevertheless significantly more likely than whites of the same education level to be antisemitic.
 In a 1998 survey, Black Americans (34%) were found to be nearly four times as likely as white Americans (9%) to be antisemitic.
 Among Black people with no college education, 43% fell into the most antisemitic group (vs. 18% for the general population), which fell to 27% among Black people with some college education, and 18% among Black people with a four-year college degree (vs. 5% for the general population).